geertmeersman/telenet/README.md

 ## Sensors logic
 The integration creates for each subscription linked to your account the following sensors

+The following flowchart is rendered using mermaid.
+If you see code instead, you can always see the flowchart [here](https://github.com/geertmeersman/telenet).
 ```mermaid
 flowchart LR
     planInfo(planInfo)